 The volume of water and time, i.e., how long the leak existed prior to discovery, are major cost variables.
 The costs tend to multiply over time as physical damage worsens and mold or air quality problems develop.

-The flooring contractor will eventually feel the impact of lower profit margins on projects thought to be completed right the first time, delays in getting new projects started—and reputational damage.
+The flooring contractor will eventually feel the impact of lower profit margins in many ways including callbacks on completed projects, delays in getting new projects started, and reputational damage.

 Major advantages over sheet membranes